Absulit/points/README.md

 `points.updateStorageMap();`

+---
-**WARNING**: updateStorage tends to slow the application if the data to update is too big, so be aware.
+> **WARNING**: updateStorage tends to slow the application if the data to update is too big, so be aware.
+---

+## updateUniform

 ```js
 // main.js